Diseases & Conditions

 Urinary tract infections

-The disease also usually affects the liver, spleen, and pancreas, resulting in low blood cell counts, varicose veins, and hemorrhoids.
+The disease also usually affects the liver, spleen, and pancreas.
+This results in low blood cell counts, varicose veins, and hemorrhoids.

-The symptoms of autosomal recessive PKD may resemble other conditions or medical problems.
-Always consult your child's physician for a diagnosis.
+The symptoms of autosomal recessive PKD may look like other conditions or medical problems.
+Always check with your child's healthcare provider for a diagnosis.

 Diagnosis often includes ultrasound imaging of the fetus or newborn to reveal cysts in the kidneys.
-Ultrasound examination of kidneys of relatives may also be helpful.
+Ultrasound exam of kidneys of relatives may also be helpful.

-Your child's physician will establish a treatment protocol for autosomal recessive PKD only after careful consideration of the child's symptoms and medical profile.
+Your child's healthcare provider will figure out a treatment plan for autosomal recessive PKD after careful consideration of the child's symptoms and medical profile.
 Treatment may include: